 What about cannabis and testosterone levels?

-Testosterone is the building block in, well, building muscle so that last thing you want to do is inhibit it or suppress testosterone in any kind of way.
+Testosterone is the building block in, well, building muscle so the last thing you want to do is inhibit it or suppress testosterone in any kind of way.
 When you have low testosterone, building muscle is nigh impossible, never mind the potential of a higher quality of life.

 Now I’d like to say “NO!
 Cannabis does not affect testosterone” BUT the jury is out.
 There are conflicting studies saying that it does lower testosterone while others say there is no decrease whatsoever.
 This study “suggests a minimum of 24 hours are required for testosterone to return to pre-smoking levels” but does not come to a concrete answer.
 Another study suggests that there is no correlation, but keep in mind for most of these studies cannabis is being smoked (combusted) which again, results in a plethora of health issues in itself.

 Whatever your use of marijuana is, stay within the realm of control and take notice if it’s becoming an issue.
 If you rely on it too much for something like sleep, you won’t be able to fall asleep as easily naturally.
 Don’t think of marijuana as a miracle drug, even if it comes off that way, but a supplement to your current diet and training.